chris124567/smpd/README.md

 * Formatted with clang-format (see .clang-format for configuration)
 * Implemented error handling for every libmpdclient call
 * I use all of the functionality except the search/adding songs via my keyboard shortcut manager, xbindkeys.
 An excerpt of my configuration can be seen in the `xbindkeys_excerpt` file.

+# Known Issues:
+- Tab completion when files have quotes in the name